fenago/intro-ruby/lab_guides/Lab_1.md

-Figure 1.40: Using the gsub method to replace characters in a string

 This way, we can easily replace the same values across the object using `gsub`.
 This is very handy when we have to replace one